perfah/Duties/README.md

 Changes
 --------
 * Rewritten for Workbench, the new Minecraft API
-* Safe survival state saving to files (>>This means no more data lost on server chrashes.<<)
+* Safe survival state saving to files (this means no more data lost on server crashes).
-* Possibly a new survival player simulator, meaning that it could spawn an npc of you where your was offduty
+* Possibly a new survival player simulator, meaning that it could spawn a npc of you where you were off-duty
 * Integrated profile management (previously known as Duties-Groups)
 * Integrated statistics management (previously known as Duties-Stats)
 * ...